zWolfrost/spotify-dlp/README.md

 	pip install spotify-dlp
 	```

-2. Then, you can authenticate your Spotify account by running the following command and following the instructions:
+2. Then, you can authenticate your Spotify account by running this command and following the instructions:
 	```bash
 	spotify-dlp --auth
 	```